hoorunnisa/project/README.md

 # project
-this is out project repository
+this is our project repository